rjrudin/ml-migration-starter/README.md

 1. Provides a simple way to get started with Spring Batch - just configure the JDBC/MarkLogic connection properties, provide your database's JDBC driver, write a SQL query, and you're off and running
-1. Given a SQL query, uses a Spring JDBC [ColumnMapRowMapper](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/jdbc/core/ColumnMapRowMapper.html) to read every row as a map
+1. Given a SQL query, or for every table in the database, uses a Spring JDBC [ColumnMapRowMapper](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/jdbc/core/ColumnMapRowMapper.html) to read every row as a map
 1. Uses [StAX](https://docs.oracle.com/javase/tutorial/jaxp/stax/api.html) to convert that map into an XML document
 1. Uses [BatchWriter in ml-javaclient-util](https://github.com/rjrudin/ml-javaclient-util#parallelized-batch-writes) to write batches